-- The utility does not pay dividends to often-distant shareholders. - They are accountable to the customer-owners they serve. - Local cost-consciousness and public scrutiny over expenditures keep the utility's budget in check - Administrative costs are lower, due to improved efficiencies through sharing personnel, equipment and supplies with the local government. - Rates are set locally by citizen-controlled boards or city councils that operate publicly. - There is no economic bias for high-cost, capital-intensive technologies. - They can borrow money for capital expenses using tax-exempt bonds, holding borrowing costs down. - They consistently earn higher credit ratings from the three major credit rating companies. - In certain parts of the country, they may have access to lower cost hydroelectric power marketed at wholesale by federal and state agencies. - Joint action agencies give smaller utilities access to economies of scale in generating and purchasing power and other services.
+- The utility does not pay dividends to often-distant shareholders. - They are accountable to the customer-owners they serve. - Local cost-consciousness and public scrutiny over expenditures keep the utility's budget in check. - Administrative costs are lower, due to improved efficiencies through sharing personnel, equipment and supplies with the local government. - Rates are set locally by citizen-controlled boards or city councils that operate publicly. - There is no economic bias toward high-cost, capitalintensive technologies. - They are eligible to borrow money for capital expenses using tax-exempt bonds, holding borrowing costs down. - They consistently earn higher credit ratings from the three major credit rating companies. - In certain parts of the country, they may have access to lower cost hydroelectric power marketed at wholesale by federal and state agencies. - Joint action agencies give smaller utilities access to economies of scale in generating and purchasing power and other services.